-- PURPOSE: The purpose of this policy is to provide Beeler Construction employees and management with the information necessary for the safe and proper storage of chemicals on jobsites. - POLICY: Beeler Construction provides a safe and healthful workplace for all of its employees.
-All employees must become familiar with the following Chemical Storage & Safety section to avoid spills and possible contamination. - TRAINING: All Beeler Construction employees shall receive initial chemical safety training; additional training will be provided periodically.
+PURPOSE: The purpose of this policy is to provide Beeler Construction employees and management with the information necessary for the safe and proper storage of chemicals on jobsites.

+POLICY: Beeler Construction provides a safe and healthful workplace for all of its employees.
+All employees must become familiar with the following Chemical including spill prevention and response procedures; additional training will be provided periodically.
 This training shall be documented with the employee name, date and trainer recorded.
+Training shall be conducted at a minimum annual basis or as needed whichever is sooner.